malv7/learn-angular/README.md

-# Learn Angular
+# Learn ng.

-Learn Angular.
+The current state of the app is online at http://malv.info.